 Note: While there is a difference between the two, it’s not a hard and fast rule that everyone follows.
 They are sometimes used interchangeably without fault.

-8) Accept versus except
+8. Accept or except

 Because these two sound so similar, it’s easy to use mispronounce one over the other.
 Accept as a verb means “to consent to receive,” whereas except, is used sometimes as a verb, conjunction, and a preposition, and means “to exclude.”